 Martin Luther College offers both credit and non-credit satellite courses designed for teachers.
 The Continuing Education Course Catalog for satellite courses is available on the MLC website.
 Each satellite course involves 12.5 hours of face-to-face instruction.
-When taken for credit, the student can expect an additional 25 hours, which includes pre-course reading or preparation and assignments or a test to be completed after the course.
+When taken for credit, the student can expect an additional 25 hours of pre-course reading or preparation and assignments or a test to be completed after the course.
 Satellite courses may be scheduled on weekends, evenings, or during the day.
-Satellite courses are designed especially for persons in the field to add breadth to education experiences that impact their teaching.
+Satellite courses are designed especially for persons in the field, to add breadth to education experiences that impact their teaching.
 Credits or clock hours earned through in-service courses are often used to maintain teaching licenses.
 Credits earned are undergraduate credits.

-The purpose of satellite courses for Lutheran Teachers is to broaden teachers' understanding of a particular academic area, to strengthen and encourage the teachers through the study of God's Word, and to acquaint teachers with what research, theory, and practice suggest are effective procedures, techniques, methods, and materials in a particular subject.
+The purpose of satellite courses for Lutheran teachers is to broaden teachers' understanding of a particular academic area, to strengthen and encourage the teachers through the study of God's Word, and to acquaint teachers with what research, theory, and practice suggest are effective procedures, techniques, methods, and materials in a particular subject.

-The courses are intended to improve the quality of instruction in teachers' classrooms and to encourage schools to incorporate this program into their faculty in-service activities.
-Unless specified, the courses are intended for teachers of all grade levels.
-Some flexibility in the content of the courses is possible, depending upon the particular interests of the sponsoring group and the consent of the college instructor.
+These courses are intended to improve the quality of instruction in teachers' classrooms.
+We encourage schools to incorporate this program into their faculty in-service activities.
+Unless specified, courses are intended for teachers of all grade levels.
+Some flexibility in course content is possible, depending upon the particular interests of the sponsoring group and the consent of the college instructor.
 Requests are made to the Continuing Education Office.
 Credits earned are undergraduate credits.

 The Continuing Education Office strives to meet the needs of the synod's districts by bringing satellite courses to the people in the field.
-Requests for satellite courses are made to the district coordinator or directly to the director of continuing education.
+Requests for hosting satellite courses are made to the district coordinator or to the director of continuing education.
 Arrangements for scheduling are made by the Graduate Studies and Continuing Education Office.
 The district coordinator or a designate helps publicize the course and makes whatever local arrangements are necessary.
-The Graduate Studies and Continuing

-Education Office advertises, registers, collects tuition, and pays instructors.
-These courses are typically taught in summer, but there may also be requests for them during the year.
+The Graduate Studies and Continuing Education Office, registers, collects tuition, and pays instructors.
+These courses are typically taught in summer, but may also be requested during the year.